Weaning disrupts your hormones.

 Okay, so there is a pretty big debate over what breastfeeding does to your breasts.
 I tend to not be able to believe that pregnancy and lactation doesn’t make your breasts somewhat saggier.
 I mean, have you seen what boobs go through during breastfeeding??
 I don’t physically examine too many recently weaned breasts, but I will tell you about mine to make you feel better.

-So, mama, buy yourself some nice skin-tightening lotion and rub it on those weaned boobs.
+So, buy yourself some nice skin-tightening lotion and rub it on those weaned boobs.
 They’ll look a little better soon.
-Plus, with a good bra, nobody will ever know.
-Plus, partners don’t care.
-Boobs are boobs.

 Breastfeeding is a parenting tool.
 No matter what age your child is, breastfeeding fills a whole combination of your child’s needs.
 The cool thing is that you don’t even have to know exactly what that need is (lucky thing, because it is really quite hard to decode screaming).
 Boobs will fix it nine times out of 10.
 So, when a parenting tool you have used 90% of your mothering life suddenly (or gradually) is not there, you may find yourself feeling inept at mothering all over again.
 Fear not.
 You will discover new parenting techniques by necessity, and you will regain your mothering confidence.

 Whether you weaned gracefully, you weaned before baby was ready, or baby weaned before you were ready, there are a lot of feelings involved in weaning.
-I think many mothers are completely unprepared for this.
+I think many lactating parents are completely unprepared for this.
 Even if they really wanted to wean, they often surprised by feelings of regret or sadness.
-Because weaning messes with your hormones (see #1 above), many women feel labile moods or a persistent sad state.
+Because weaning messes with your hormones (see #1 above), many feel fluctuating moods or a persistent sad state.
 Weaning could bring to light Perinatal Mood or Anxiety Disorders.

-Weaning may cause you to see yourself as an uninhabited, non life-giving source for the first time in perhaps two years!
+Weaning may cause you to see yourself as an uninhabited, non life-giving source for the first time since you conceived!
 For the first time in a really long time, your body is solely yours again.
 Seeing your body may bring up a whole other set of emotions, good or bad.